backupbrew/switchbrew/NIM services.md

 This appears to match 's' usage attempts: the only URL that returned actual data with 's' was with titleID 0100000000000816.

+Going by strings in NIM, it appears SOAP isn't used anymore. ecs appears to use REST API?

 ## User-Agent

 NIM generates two User-Agent